 - Use green spaces and tree planting beds as stormwater controls.
-These can be designed to provide maximum aesthetic value while also providing for water quality treatment and run-off reduction, potentially reducing the need for larger stormwater facilities and helping to minimize the negative effects of stormwater runoff on streams and water quality. - Include rainwater capture in the project design to provide for landscape irrigation during dry periods.
+These can be designed to provide maximum aesthetic value while also providing for water quality treatment and run-off reduction, potentially reducing the need for larger stormwater facilities and helping to minimize the negative effects of stormwater runoff on streams and water quality. - Use pervious concrete or other pervious materials in the parking/storage areas.
+With the proper substrate, such materials can provide a large storage capacity, which will further help to reduce stormwater runoff and can help filter pollutants before reaching streams. - Include rainwater capture in the project design to provide for landscape irrigation during dry periods.